KoralK5/KoralK5/README.md

 ## Hi! 👋

 ### I'm a
-- 💻 Data Scientist.
+- 💻 Data Scientist
-- 👨‍💻 Competitive Programmer.
+- 👨‍💻 Competitive Programmer
-- 📜 Vim Enjoyer.
+- 📜 Vim Enjoyer
-- 🤖 Machine Learning Enthusiast.
+- 🤖 Machine Learning Enthusiast

 ### I also
-- 🐍 Program in more than 7 languages.
+- 🐍 Program in more than 7 languages
-- 🧠 I like artificial intelligence.
+- 🧠 I like artificial intelligence
-- 🎵 I like darksynth.
+- 🎵 I like darksynth

+# I use arch btw

 ###
 - 📫 [Email](kulacoglukoral@gmail.com)